Student found with loaded gun at Vero Beach High School

 The sheriff's office said a small caliber handgun, which was loaded, was found in the student's front pants pocket.

-School officials said the student was detained by the Indian River County Sheriff's Office, is in custody and will not return as a student at the high school.
+School officials said the student was detained by the Indian River County Sheriff's Office, is in custody and will not return as a student to the high school.

 No interruptions occurred on campus due to the incident, and the school day was dismissed at its normal time.